 Candidates pursuing any type of assistance must meet eligibility requirements for both the source of funding and the graduate program.
 Whittier's Office of Financial Aid can provide more information about eligibility.

 Approximately 1.5 to 3 years depending on track choice and course load.
-Because graduate courses meet once per week in the evening, students are able to maintain their full-time jobs during the program.
+Because graduate courses meet once per week in the evening during fall and spring semesters, students can maintain their full-time jobs during the program.

 Unsubsidized student loans can be used to cover tuition, fees, and supplies related to graduate studies.
 Applicants must submit a FAFSA to qualify.

 Candidates who are awarded a Graduate Teaching Fellowship become employees of Whittier College while completing their graduate program.
 As employees of the College, students qualify for tuition remission and may receive stipends.
 Fellowships are generally granted for up to six semesters and have the possibility to be renewed at the discretion of the program directors.
-All Graduate Teaching Fellow candidates, regardless of department, must qualify for admission into Whittier’s Graduate Programs in Education (Teacher Credential/MA) before they are hired and begin work.
+All Graduate Teaching Fellow candidates, regardless of department, must qualify for admission into Whittier’s Graduate Programs in Education (Teacher Credential/MA) before they are hired.

 Located on the Whittier College campus, The Broadoaks School is a private, non-profit, K-8, demonstration school that offers before and after-school care and a variety of co-curricular activities.

 Fifth Dimension is a collection of outreach programs managed by a team of 16 Whittier College students.
 Those selected for the team lead programming and work directly with children ages 6-12.

 Various departments within the Athletic Division have available positions where graduate candidates may serve as sport coaches while completing their studies through the tuition remission program.